shaunw/yanno/README.md

 yanno
 ====

-you should know what boostrap breakpoint you're on, yanno?
+you should know what bootstrap breakpoint you're on, yanno?

 what bootstrap breakpoint am i on?
 ----